Advantage gambling: Pachinko

 In the Japanese game of pachinko, there are numerous purported strategies for winning, the most reliable of which is to use inside information to learn which machines have the highest payout settings.
 Because of the "Stock", "Renchan", and tenjō systems, it is possible to make money by simply playing machines on which someone has just lost a huge amount of money.
 This is called being a "hyena".
-They are easy to recognize, roaming the aisles for a "Kamo" ("sucker" in English) to leave their machine in a favorable mode.
+Hyenas are easy to recognize, roaming the aisles for a "Kamo" ("sucker" in English) to leave their machine in a favorable mode.

 Angle shooting

 "Angle shooting" is another type of advantage play.
-One way to get an advantage at a casino is "hole carding" where a player tries to look at the dealer's hole card in blackjack and then uses that information to play their hand differently.
-This clearly gives an advantage to the player since knowing your opponent's cards reduces the risks involved in the game.
+One way to get an advantage at a casino is "hole carding", where players try to look at the dealer's hole card in blackjack and then use that information to play their hands differently.
+This clearly gives an advantage to the player since knowing an opponent's cards reduces the risks involved in the game.
 Taking advantage of incorrect payouts is another example of angle shooting.
-For example, if an inexperienced dealer pays 2 to 1 on a blackjack instead of 3 to 2, not correcting him or her is also taking advantage of an incorrect payout.
+For example, if an inexperienced dealer pays 2-to-1 on a blackjack instead of 3-to-2, not correcting him or her is also taking advantage of an incorrect payout.

 "Angle shooting" can also happen in poker.
-For instance, in no-limit poker a player may hide high denomination chips behind stacks of low denomination chips, giving off an appearance that their stack is less powerful than it really is.
+For instance, in no-limit poker, a player may hide high-denomination chips behind stacks of low-denomination chips, giving off an appearance that their stack is less powerful than it really is.
 Another example is making an illegal move, which the player may later declare void if it suits them.
-While angle shooting is seen as "fair game" in games against the house, it is heavily frowned upon in games where players compete with other players, as it ruins the table atmosphere, makes the game less appealing to novice players, and is not in the spirit of the game.
+While angle shooting is seen as "fair game" in games against the house, it is heavily frowned upon when competing against other players, as it ruins the table atmosphere, makes the game less appealing to novices, and is not in the spirit of the game.

 Casinos and playrooms continually create new rules to defeat angle shooting techniques.

 Comp hustling

 Comp hustling can be another form of advantage gambling.
-Players, known as comp hustlers or comp wizards, who play games with a low house advantage or low bet size such as penny slots, can get more than their expected loss in free items from the casino.
+Players known as comp hustlers or comp wizards, who play games with a low house advantage or low bet sizes such as penny slots, can get more than their expected loss in free items from the casino.
 Many advantage players also take steps to maximize the comps they receive from their play.